Welcome to Year 4's Page!

 Year four are taught by Miss Towlson and Mr Nicholls.
 Mrs Marsh also supports learning in our class and Mrs Gillaspy teaches Science each Monday afternoon.

 Welcome back!
 We hope you all enjoyed your Christmas and New Year.
-We have lots of exciting learning lined up over the Spring Term, including the opportunity to get out and about, exploring our local area.
-Our Topic will be Nottingham and we are looking forward to discovering more about our exciting city.
+We have lots of exciting learning lined up this half term!

-English: We will be working on letter and diary writing this half term as we explore what it was like to live in Nottingham during the industrial revolution.
-We will practise using conjunctions to compare the differences between Nottingham then and now.
-Towards the end of this half term, we will become time travellers and imagine what Nottingham might look like in the future.
+We will be working on letter and diary writing this half term as we explore what it was like to live in Nottingham during the industrial revolution.
+We will be comparing similarities and differences between Nottingham then and now, before we become time travellers and imagine what Nottingham might look like in the future!

 Our class text will be: The Grisly History of Nottinghamshire by Michael Cox

-Maths: This term we will continue to deepen our understanding of multiplication and division as we begin to use formal written methods to calculate.
-We will also learn about area and perimeter and use this to help with our town planning when we design future Nottingham!
+This term we will continue to deepen our understanding of multiplication and division as we begin to use formal written methods to calculate.
+We will also learn about area and perimeter.

-RE: We will continuing out work on Understanding Christianity this term as well as exploring the religion of Islam.
+We will continue our work on Understanding Christianity this term as well as exploring the religion of Islam.

-Art: Our work this half term will be inspired by Arthur Spooner’s famous Goose Fair picture.
+Our work this half term will be inspired by Arthur Spooner’s famous Goose Fair picture.
 We will work collaboratively to recreate this artwork using a range of different techniques.
-We will also explore the work of Andy Goldsworthy who creates environmental sculptures using the land around him.
-We will take a visit to Wollaton Hall towards the end of this term to try to turn our local area into a masterpiece!
+This painting will also inspire our diary writing as we put ourselves in the shoes of a visitor to Goose Fair in 1926!

 Anglo-Saxon Homework Projects